shakfu/pyhola/README.md

 The HOLA algorithm is part of the [libdialect](http://www.adaptagrams.org/documentation/libdialect.html) module of the adaptagrams library.

-Note that the the adaptagrams library provides a comprehensive swig-based python wrapper which is likely useful for most use-case.
+Note that the the adaptagrams library provides a comprehensive swig-based python wrapper which is likely useful for most use-cases.

-This project provide a target wrapper for the HOLA algo, and tries to provide a python api along the way.
+This project provide a targeted pybind11 wrapper for the HOLA algorithm, and tries to provide a pythonic api along the way.
+There is also a [nanobind](https://github.com/wjakob/nanobind) wrapper in development which is still not functional.

 `pyhola` and the adaptagrams swig-based python wrapper have been used successfully in the [py2max project](https://github.com/shakfu/py2max), to provide auto-layout capability of programmatically generated Max patches.

-Note that there is an obsolete [old python project](https://github.com/skieffer/hola) for hola may also be useful for historicall purposes.

-After manually wrapping the core HOLA algo, there was a subsequent  effort to use [binder](https://github.com/RosettaCommons/binder) (see below) to wrap the whole of libdialect automatically.
-While a decent portion was wrapped, there is little (at least from my part) interest to push this further as there is already the maintained swig-based wrapper and the HOLA part that was the primary area of interest is already wrapped and functional as `pyhola`.

 To build pyhola: